 AMU 120 (43).
-Introduction to World Music (Also ANT 148) (Offered 2007-08).
+Introduction to World Music (Also ANT 148) (Winter; Matsue).
 An introduction to various musics from world areas such as Africa, South Asia, and Europe.
 Readings, discussion, and listening assignments will explore music in society, including such concepts as the formation of new global musics, music's role in religious practices, and the connection between language and music.
-Students will ultimately gain the skills necessary to engage with music of the world with particular emphasis on music as an integral component of culture.